 Four tori \\ \\ (shown cross- \\ \\ sectional) \\ \\ || || || || shower heads || || water spray || || ___ ___ ___ ___ / \ / \ / \ / \ | | | | | | | | \___/ \___/ \___/ \___/ ___ ___ ___ ___ / \ / \ / \ / \ | |\ /| | | |\ /| | \___/ \_/ \___/ \___/ \_/ \___/ Conical screens in lower torii touch droplets and release, discharging them.
 Entire screens must be deep within the "hole" of each donut so the torus can shield the departing water droplets from the electrical fields on the outside.
 If you can see the screens sticking out, your device will barely work.Fig.
 6 GIANT KELVIN DEVICE BUILT FROM SPUN-METAL DONUTS

-High-velocity shower heads and cross-connecting conductors made from large-diameter pipes will complete the scene above: a "VandeGraaff Generator" version of Kelvin's Thunderstorm apparatus!
+High-velocity shower heads and cross-connecting conductors made from large-diameter pipes will complete the scene above: it's a "VandeGraaff Generator" version of Kelvin's Thunderstorm apparatus!

 NEWS: I suspended a bundt-pan by fishlines, then sprayed water through the center, so that the water did not touch the metal.
 I used a garden hose with a "water breaker" (a sort of shower head attachment.)
 I charged up the bundt pan with a 10KV power supply, and then measured the electric current between a collector pot and ground.
 It was 2.5 microamps!
 This doesn't sound like much, but it's at lease as much as some VandeGraaff generators can create.

 The above generators can be used to run a motor, if the motor is my Pop